Maintaining brand personality when working with a freelance content writer

 One solution to consider is working with a freelance content creator.

-You benefit from the content writer’s writing skills, blogging strategy experience – what works and doesn’t work – and they will get the blogpost written, not least because you’ve paid them too!
+You benefit from the content writer’s writing skills and content strategy experience – what works and doesn’t work.
+They will get the blogpost written, not least because you’ve paid them too!

 The last benefit alone is worth its weight in gold.